hslee2008/FinalsCalculator/README.md

 Finals Calculator is a simple app that calculates your final score in a class.
 It is designed to be used in the Korean education system, but it can be used in other education systems as well.

+It is a app that is mostly used by students in Korea, and it is available on the Google Play Store.

 ## Features

 - Calculate your final score based on your desired score